38decibel/airsend-hub/README.md

 ## About

 You can use this app (formerly known as add-on) to use the AirSend (RF433) or AirSend Duo (RF433 & RF868) in transmission and reception.
-An Airsend device is created in MQTT.
-Each newly discovered device is pushed as a new device and linked to Airsend RF gateway.
+An Airsend box device is created in MQTT.
+Each newly discovered device is pushed as a new device and linked to Airsend box.
 For more information, please see [devmel].

 ## Installation
 <p align="center">